jtslear/mustached-archer/README.md

  - I cannot create a postgresql role
  - This does not work in centOS
   - I suspect the pgdg yum recipe is not compatible with chef 11, and/or centos, but I need to complete more testing
 - Note that I utilize the vmware fusion provider for vagrant, simply rid of those configurations if fusion is not your choice guest os provider

 ##Requirements:##
  - Vagrant
+  - If one chooses not to use vagrant simply point the chef config to this cookbooks dir

 ##Usage:##